 - In a medium bowl, whisk together flour, baking powder and salt.
 Set aside.

-- In the bowl of a stand mixer with the paddle attachment set on medium speed, beat together butter, sugar and lemon zest until light and fluffy, 4 to 5 minutes.
+- In the bowl of a stand mixer with the paddle attachment set on medium speed, beat together butter, sugar and orange zest until light and fluffy, 4 to 5 minutes.

 - Add eggs, one at a time, beating to combine after each addition.
-Add the sour cream and give it one more quick spin in the mixer.
+Add the milk and give it one more quick spin in the mixer.

 - Turn the mixer to low and gradually add the flour mixture.
 Beat until just combined.